 What to do in the final weeks:

-• 2 weeks before: Two full timed papers; fix weak sections (often writing or Sprachbausteine)
+• 2 weeks before: Two full timed papers; fix weak skills (often Hören or Lesen within the receptive pair)

 • 1 week before: Review error log, rehearse oral prompts out loud